Deployments

 A Deployment is a service-oriented encapsulation of pods.
 A Deployment may manage one or more pods.
 These pods have the same role, and requests are routed across the pods.
 All pods in a Deployment share the same volume.

 As described in Pods, a pod is the smallest and simplest unit in the Kubernetes object model that you create or deploy.
 It is designed to be an ephemeral, one-off entity.
-A pod can be evicted when node resources are insufficient and it automatically disappears when a cluster node fails.
+A pod can be evicted when node resources are insufficient.
+It automatically disappears when a cluster node fails.
 Kubernetes provides controllers to manage pods.
 Controllers can create and manage pods, and provide replica management, rolling upgrade, and self-healing capabilities.
 The most commonly used controller is Deployment.

 A Deployment can contain one or more pod replicas.
-Each pod replica has the same role.
-Therefore, the system automatically distributes requests to multiple pod replicas of a Deployment.
+Pod replicas have the same role.
+The system automatically distributes requests across multiple pod replicas of a Deployment.

 A Deployment integrates a lot of functions, including rollout deployment, rolling upgrade, replica creation, and restoration of online jobs.
 To some extent, you can use Deployments to realize unattended rollout, which greatly reduces operation risks and improves rollout efficiency.